cybercdh/dirlstr/README.md

 # dirlstr

-Finds Directory Listing's from a list of URLs by traversing the URL paths, e.g.
+Finds Directory Listings from a list of URLs by traversing the URL paths, e.g.

 ```
   https://example.com/foo/bar/baz